Yoga has the ability to heal. Yoga has the ability to bring about peace.

-The more people we can inspire to practice the happier and healthier this world will become, by taking Yoga into the Photography, Art & Fashion worlds we intend to inspire more people to come to the mat and begin a journey of self discovery.
+The more people we can inspire to practice the happier and healthier this world will become.
+By taking Yoga into the Photography, Art & Fashion worlds I intend to inspire more people to come to the mat and begin a journey of self discovery.

 The images used to portray yoga need to change, we need to inspire people into this wonderful world of self development and understanding, we need to honour the practice that is giving us so much.
 Bibi McGill (Beyonce’s Ex-lead guitarist) aptly writes ‘We've turned yoga into the "look at me" selfie syndrome’ - this is not yoga, this is not honest…'